-Get Yours Meow!
+Get Your Meow!
 Presidential Summer White House Collectible

 Brief History of Bedminster Township, New Jersey

-Nestled behind New Jersey’s second Watchung Mountain, the town of Bedminster was chartered by King George II in 1749.
-Neighbored by Bridgewater to the South and Bernards Township to the East, Bedminster early settlers were mostly Dutch, migrating mostly from New Amsterdam to seek their fortunes.
-Migration increased after the British took over New Amsterdam moving from present day Brooklyn and Queens.
+Nestled behind New Jersey’s second Watchung Mountain, the town of Bedminster, New Jersey was chartered by King George II in 1749.
+Neighbored by Bridgewater to the South and Bernards Township (Basking Ridge) to the East, Bedminster early settlers were mostly Dutch, migrating mostly from New Amsterdam to seek their fortunes in farming, grist and saw milling and to spread out.
+Migration increased after the British took over New Amsterdam moving from present day Brooklyn and Queens, New York.

 Settling along the banks of the North Branch of the Raritan River, the area was slow to develop.
 Bedminster is noted as a mecca for equestrians as the Unites States Equestrian Foundation facility is just north in Peapack.
 Bedminster is also noted as being one of the most densely populated areas for horses in the United States.
 Rich in revolutionary war history, the hamlet of Pluckemin in Bedminster was home to America’s first military Academy during the Revolutionary War winter of 1778-1779 under the command of General Henry Knox.
 It was known as the Pluckemin Artillery Cantonment.
 Knox stayed in what is known as the Jacobus Vanderveer House, a restored home and farm just to the west of the academy site.
 It is also noted that the famous spy, John Honeyman, one of George Washington’s greatest war spies resided in Bedminster as well.
 Honeyman is buried in the nearby Lamington Church cemetery.